-The chart on the previous page shows the impact of investment gains and losses on the smoothed Actuarial Value of Assets over the last 10 years compared to the System's total change in UAL.
-Investment losses have been a significant contributor to the growth in the UAL.
+The chart on the previous page shows the impact of investment gains and losses on the smoothed Actuarial Value of Assets (AVA) over the last 10 years compared to the System's total change in UAL.
+Investment losses have been a material contributor to the growth in the UAL.

 Interest rate risk is the potential for interest rates to be different than expected.
 For public plans, short-term fluctuations in interest rates have little or no effect as the plan's liability is usually measured based on the expected return on assets.
 Longer-term trends in interest rates, however, can have a powerful effect to the extent they affect future expected investment earnings.
-The chart on the following page shows the yield on a 10-year Treasury security compared to the System's assumed rate of return.
+The following chart shows the yield on a 10-year Treasury security compared to the System's assumed rate of return.
 The difference is a simple measure of the amount of investment risk taken.
-As interest rates have declined, plans faced a choice: maintain the same level of risk and reduce the expected rate of return; maintain the same expected rate of return and take on more investment risk; or some combination of the two strategies.
-If the recent rise in interest rates persists, it may ease some of the pressure on plans to reduce discount rates and require less risk to achieve expected returns.
+As interest rates declined, plans faced a choice: maintain the same level of risk and reduce the expected rate of return; maintain the same expected rate of return and take on more investment risk; or some combination of the two strategies.
+If the recent rise in interest rates rates rates rates and require less risk to achieve expected returns.